OUR TEAM

 Angie Shaeffer

 Angie is a writer, nonprofit leadership and development consultant, event producer, and mother.
-She is a champion of environmental and community wellness, social justice and equity, and mental health awareness and advocacy.
-She is a past Executive Director of Stepping Stones Project, a youth mentoring and contemporary rites-of-passage organization and past Director of Fundraising of Worthy Beyond Purpose, a mindfulness and meditation organization for LA youth.
+She is a champion of environmental and community wellness, social justice and equality and mental health awareness and advocacy.
+She is a past Executive Director for Stepping Stones Project, a youth mentoring and contemporary rites-of-passage organization and past Director of Fundraising for Worthy Beyond Purpose, a mindfulness and meditation organization for LA youth.